uktrade/global-uk-tariff/README.md

 Watch for any warnings about data errors that may be emitted.

-Then update the dates in `./src/templates/metadata.json`, commit the changes, and deploy the service.
+Then update the dates in `./src/templates/metadata.json` and `.src/template/metadata.xml`, commit the changes, and deploy the service.